liuchennn1414/dsa4266_tundra/README.md

 This repository contains the code for the paper "Ensembling Model for m6A site prediction".
 The code is written in Python3.10 and tested on Ubuntu 20.04.

 ## Model performance
+The mode we are using is a **weighted ensembling model of XGBoost and LSTM**, weighted based on MAE.
 We summarize the evaluation results as follows.
-We also provide the fine-tuned weights.
-The detailed documentation of our project flow the models can be found at [`docs/README.md`](docs/README.md).
+We also provide the fine-tuned weights. **The detailed documentation of our project flow the models can be found at [`docs/README.md`](docs/README.md)**.

 | name | model checkpoint | ROC AUC | PR AUC  | Average Score |
 |------------|:----------------------------------------|:----------:|:-------:|:-----:|